algore7/COSC412Proj/README.md

 ## Project Dev Guide
 ### Frontend
 root folder: web-cosc412proj
+Before running the React project, make sure to install modules with `npm install`
 Created with `create-react-app`.
-Custom components can be found in the `components` folder
+Custom components can be found in the `src/components` folder

 ## Features
 1. Trivia Game